moubi/blog/content/blog/hello-world/index.md

  - **metaphor** (mental model) about how things work
  - **convey knowledge** to others

 I want a reference place with solutions/guides.
 I want examples, easy to digest and on the point.
-Things in programming are often opaque, so I also want to understand with the help of something I already know.
+Things in programming are often opaque, so I also want to understand with the help of metaphors.

 *This is what the blog should be about.*